ivan-tkatchev/tab/README.md

 # Introduction #

-This is a tutorial and reference for `tab`, a kind of programming language/shell calculator.
+This is a tutorial and reference for [tab](http://tkatchev.bitbucket.org/tab/), a kind of programming language/shell calculator.

 Why another programming language?
 Because `tab` is a special programming language unlike any other: